zackmdavis/Category_War/where_to_draw_the_boundaries.md

 This leaves aspiring instructors of rationality in something of a predicament: in order to _teach_ people how categories can be more or (ahem) [less wrong](https://tvtropes.org/pmwiki/pmwiki.php/Main/TitleDrop), you need some sort of illustrative example, but since the most natural illustrative examples won't be _maximally_ wrong, some people might fail to appreciate the lesson, leaving one of your students to fill in the gap in your lecture series eleven years later.

-So the _pedagogical_ function of telling people to ["stop playing nitwit games and admit that dolphins don't belong on the fish list"](https://www.lesswrong.com/posts/d5NyJ2Lf6N22AD9PB/where-to-draw-the-boundary) is to point out that, without _denying_ the obvious similarities that motivated the initial categorization `{salmon, guppies, sharks, dolphins, trout, ...}`, there is _more structure_ in the world: to maximize the [(logarithm of the)](http://yudkowsky.net/rational/technical/) probability your world-model assigns to your observations of dolphins, you need to take into consideration the many aspects of reality in which the grouping `{monkeys, squirrels, dolphins, horses ...}` makes more sense.
+The _pedagogical_ function of telling people to ["stop playing nitwit games and admit that dolphins don't belong on the fish list"](https://www.lesswrong.com/posts/d5NyJ2Lf6N22AD9PB/where-to-draw-the-boundary) is to point out that, without _denying_ the obvious similarities that motivated the initial categorization `{salmon, guppies, sharks, dolphins, trout, ...}`, there is _more structure_ in the world: to maximize the [(logarithm of the)](http://yudkowsky.net/rational/technical/) probability your world-model assigns to your observations of dolphins, you need to take into consideration the many aspects of reality in which the grouping `{monkeys, squirrels, dolphins, horses ...}` makes more sense.
 To the extent that relying on the initial category guess would result in a worse Bayes-score, we might say that that category is "wrong."
 It might have been "good enough" for the purposes of the sailors of yore, but as humanity has learned more, as our model of Thingspace has expanded with more dimensions and more details, we can see the ways in which the original map failed to carve reality at the joints.

 -------